Are you hoping to finance some future home improvements or a big remodel? If so, keep reading to learn about home renovation loans.

 - Applying for a home equity line of credit (HELOC) – A HELOC for home improvement generally has minimal closing costs, but monthly payments are not fixed, so they could be subject to fluctuation over time.

 - Sale-leaseback – Your home is your biggest asset—and it’s possible to convert your equity to cash without moving.
-All you need is to find a sale leaseback buyer who’s willing to let you stay in your house for as long as you like.
-The solution?
-EasyKnock.
+All you need is to find a sale-leaseback buyer who’s willing to let you stay in your house for as long as you like.

 Embark on a long-awaited kitchen remodeling adventure, freshen up the landscaping, or turn your basement into a functional space you’d actually like spending time in.
-Whatever your project goals are, EasyKnock can provide you with a solution to help you set the ball in motion.
+Whatever your project goals are, a sale-leaseback program can provide you with a solution to help you set the ball in motion.

-Instead of taking on debt by applying for a home renovation loan, convert your home equity into cash with EasyKnock.
-We make the process easy, fast, and flexible by taking a holistic approach that doesn’t just rely on credit score and income type.
+Instead of taking on debt by applying for a home renovation loan, convert your home equity into cash with a sale-leaseback solution.
+The process is easy, fast, and flexible by taking a holistic approach that doesn’t just rely on credit score and income type.

 - Forbes.
 5 Personal Loan Requirements To Know Before Applying. https://www.forbes.com/advisor/personal-loans/personal-loan-requirements/